DCT

 VI.
 Other Allegations

-The complaint alleges induced infringement, stating that NVIDIA provides customers with "instructive materials, technical support, and information concerning the operation and use of the Accused Products" that allegedly guide users to operate the Grace CPUs in an infringing manner (Compl. ¶77).
+- Indirect Infringement: The complaint alleges inducement by asserting that NVIDIA provides customers and end-users with "instructive materials, technical support, and information concerning the operation and use of the Accused Products" that encourage infringing use (Compl. ¶77).
+It also alleges contributory infringement, stating that the accused products are "especially made or especially adapted to practice the invention" and are not staple articles of commerce (Compl. ¶80).

 VII.
 Analyst’s Conclusion: Key Questions for the Case